IBM Cloud Docs

 Power Virtual Server supports multiple workspaces from the same account.
 However, only a single workspace can use a VPN connection.
 If you want to configure a VPN connection for multiple workspaces for the same account, open a Service Ticket.

-You can configure your VPN to connect to your on-premises network by following these steps in the Power Virtual Server CLI or API.
+You can configure your VPN to connect to your network in the client-managed environment by following these steps in the Power Virtual Server CLI or API.

 1. Create an IKE policy.